nicjohnson145/godot/README.md

 ### ~/.config/godot/config.json

-This config contains only 2 values
+This config contains the following values

 Value | Meaning | Optional
 ------|---------|---------
-target | This is the "name" of this computer, used to track what files it will recieve | True, defaults to current hostname dotfiles_root | The root of the repository godot should use to look for templates and manage its settings | True, defaults to `~/dotfiles` package_managers | What installation methods should attempt to be used when bootstrapping, valid values are `apt`, `brew`, `git` | True, will try to infer package manager from `GOOS`
+target | This is the "name" of this computer, used to track what files it will recieve | True, defaults to current hostname dotfiles_root | The root of the repository godot should use to look for templates and manage its settings | True, defaults to `~/dotfiles` package_managers | What installation methods should attempt to be used when bootstrapping, valid values are `apt`, `brew`, `git` | True, will try to infer package manager from `GOOS` github_user | Used to authenticate to the GitHub API for downloading releases | True, although without auth, failures rate limiting is likely

 Example: